 Your doctor may start you on a low dose of morphine and gradually increase your dose until your pain is controlled.
 Your doctor may adjust your dose at any time during your treatment if your pain is not controlled.
 If you feel that your pain is not controlled, call your doctor.
 Do not change the dose of your medication without talking to your doctor.

 Do not stop taking morphine without talking to your doctor.
 Your doctor may decrease your dose gradually.
-If you suddenly stop taking morphine, you may experience withdrawal symptoms such as restlessness; teary eyes; runny nose; yawning; irritability; anxiety; sweating; difficulty falling asleep or staying asleep; chills; back, muscle. or joint pain; nausea; vomiting; loss of appetite; diarrhea; stomach cramps; weakness; fast heartbeat; or fast breathing.
+If you suddenly stop taking morphine, you may experience withdrawal symptoms such as restlessness; teary eyes; runny nose; yawning; irritability; anxiety; sweating; difficulty falling asleep or staying asleep; chills; back, muscle, or joint pain; nausea; vomiting; loss of appetite; diarrhea; stomach cramps; weakness; fast heartbeat; or fast breathing.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 If you have been told to take scheduled doses of the tablets or liquid, or if you are taking a long-acting product other than Avinza extended-release capsules, take the missed dose as soon as you remember it, and do not take the next dose at your regularly scheduled time.
 Instead, allow the same amount of time that you usually allow between doses before taking your next dose.
 If you remember when it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 If you are taking Avinza brand extended-release capsules, skip the missed dose and continue your regular dosing schedule.
 Do not take more than one dose of this medication in 24 hours.

-loss of appetite
+- loss of appetite

-small pupils (black circles in the middle of the eyes
+- small pupils (black circles in the middle of the eyes

-difficulty urinating or pain when urinating
+- difficulty urinating or pain when urinating

-blue or purple color to the skin
+- blue or purple color to the skin

-fast or slow heartbeat
+- fast or slow heartbeat